-It’s also clear that they see you as just another paying customer and not someone who deserves personal, thoughtful feedback.
+They also clearly see you as just another paying customer, not someone who deserves personal, thoughtful feedback.

 For example, they said, “From the way the resume is worded, you come across as a “doer,” as opposed to an “achiever.”

 Their attempt to make you feel stupid by saying in bold, “This is a common mistake for non-professional resume writers” is insulting, and they should remove that language from their critique.

 I know that it looks like they’ve provided specific feedback on your resume, but what I see is a standard critique document that includes some copy-and-paste text from your resume.

 It pains me to see people pay for these kinds of reviews when the truth is there is an obvious way to get a new job, and it’s through customized resumes and a targeted job search.